chrisjensen/attr_redactor/README.md

   end
 ```

-This would generate the following attributes: `secret_data_hidden`.
+This would generate the attribute: `secret_data_hidden`.

+### The `:encryption_key` option

+Specifies the encryption key to use for encrypted data in the hash.
+This *must* be present if you use encryption.

+### The `:digest_salt` option

+Specifies a salt to use when digesting.
+If not present then your data will be hashed *without* a salt which makes it less secure.

 ### The `:encode`, `:encode_iv`, and `:default_encoding` options